jitterted/yacht-tdd/README.md

 ## Next Time

-[X] Rule: Must assign roll to category before doing a new roll
+[ ] Rule: can only assign roll to a category once per round

+   [ ] Need to reflect this constraint in the user interface

+[ ] Think about naming of ScoreCategory (the enum) vs. ScoredCategory (with a "d") as they're
+    easily confused.

 [ ] Rule: Can't re-roll after assigned to category before new roll

    [X] Implement UI constraint for this rule

-[ ] Rule: can only assign roll to a category once per round
+[X] Rule: Must assign roll to category before doing a new roll

-   [ ] Need to reflect this constraint in the user interface

 [X] Rule: Game is over when all categories have been assigned - UI will take the player to "game over" page when done

    [X] Implemented this rule at the domain Game level [X] Create "game over" page
    [X] Don't forget to refactor Game!!

 [ ] Add other scoring categories (should total 12 categories, which means 12 rounds):
      * 3-of-a-kind scores sum of dice
      * little straight (1-5) scores 30